thecodeteam/community/docs/devhigh5.md

 Who can contribute?
 -------------------
-{code} is interested in anyone (Internal, Partners or any developers in open-software communities) that wants to contribute code to better use modern technology with Dell Technologies.
-We'd also love to work with existing (or future) Dell Technology customers to highlight their projects.
+{code} is interested in anyone (Internal, Partners or any developers in open-software communities) that wants to contribute code to better use modern technology with Dell EMC.
+We'd also love to work with existing (or future) Dell EMC customers to highlight their projects.

 How can you contribute?
 -----------------------